Military mascot: United Kingdom

 Regiments of the British Army have long been prone to adopt members of the animal world as their mascots: dogs, goats and ponies are just a few that have graced ceremonial parades.
 When the custom of having regimental mascots first started is not clear; the earliest record is that of a goat belonging to the Royal Welsh Fusiliers in the 1775 American War of Independence.
 Some mascots in the British Army are indicative of the recruiting area of a regiment, such as the Derbyshire Ram, Staffordshire Bull Terrier, Irish Wolfhounds and Welsh Goats.

 Boy (also Boye), a white hunting poodle of Prince Rupert, has been recorded as the first official British Army Dog.

 British Army mascots are classified as either regimental pets or regimental mascots.
 The former are unofficial mascots since they are not recognized by the Army, while the latter are official mascots, having been recognized by the Army.
 Official British Army mascots are entitled to the services of the Royal Army Veterinary Corps, as well as quartering and food at public expense.
 It costs the Army roughly £40,000 a year for the upkeep of official mascots.
 There are also mascots whose upkeep are borne by the regiment or unit itself.
 They are unofficial mascots which are properly referred to as regimental pets.

 The Army is keen in preserving the distinction between pets kept by the soldiers and official mascots of the regiments.
 The case for official mascot recognition is presented before the Army Honours and Distinction Committee.
 By getting an official status, the mascot receives a regimental number, assumes a proper rank with prospects of promotion and gets its fair share of Army rations.
 There are three rules set down in 1953 that need to be hurdled to get official mascot status.
 First, the regiment must comply with the welfare guidelines issued by the Army Veterinary Corps to ensure that the mascot is properly fed and housed.
 Second, the regiment's commanding officer must give approval before the case goes to the Army Honours and Distinctions Committee.
 Third, the committee will consider whether the mascot is "appropriate", can take an active part in army life, including ceremonial occasions, and have a symbolic and historic connection with the regiment.

 A total of seventeen ceremonial pets are kept by eleven Army regiments, but only ten are recognized as official regimental mascots by the Army.
-It is a privilege jealously guarded by those who have it.
 So far, the animals that have made the grade of official regimental mascot are the horse, pony, wolfhound, goat, ram and antelope.